 After half a minute of indignant babbling, I explained Dave to the two friends I was with.
 The short version is that he was an enslaved South Carolina potter who made lovely, elephantine storage jugs.
 They’re special less for their quality and size, though, than for the signed and dated couplets he wrote in the wet clay.
 For example:

 As an enslaved man in the deep South, how would Dave have learned to read at all?
-Apparently some slave masters broke the law and taught the men and women they owned to read, so that they could study the Bible.
+Apparently some enslavers broke the law and taught the men and women they owned to read, so that they could study the Bible.
 Harvey Drake, who owned Dave from birth until about the age of forty, may have taught him to read and write.
 Touching, until you remember that Drake still owned people.
 Nonetheless, Dave occasionally went by the name of David Drake after the end of the Civil War, a common choice by formerly enslaved people.
 He is also sometimes referred to as “Dave the Slave,” though I would be wary of following along with that trend.
-Despite the charming rhyme, it’s hard to believe that anyone would approve of “the Slave” as a surname for himself.
+It’s hard to imagine that Dave himself would have approved.

 Interestingly, examples of the kinds of primers people would have used at the time frequently feature little couplets that are not unlike the ones Dave wrote.
 This is important in that an enslaved person would have had few chances for exposure to poetry, ever.
 The one below reads: